allanumotoy1600/aumotoy-cypress-exam/README.md

 ```

 ## Features ✨
-- **Login Test**: Automates the login functionality using valid and invalid credentials on the SauceDemo website.
+- **Login Test**: Automates the login functionality using valid and invalid credentials on the Test Automation PH website.

 - **Headless Mode**: Run the tests without opening the browser window for faster execution.